-Local governments are commonly fragmented, broken into many, often overlapping jurisdictions.
-Because local governments spend a great deal of money in aggregate, it is reasonable to ask if the public interest might be better served by enhanced coordination of government at the local level.
+ocal government fragmentation refers to the fact that local governments are broken into many, often overlapping, jurisdictions.
+In aggregate local governments spend a great deal of money.
+It is reasonable to ask if the public's interest would be better served by better coordination of government at the local level.